You are listening to the Sean Hannity Radio Show Podcast.

 He's waking America up.

-Without America getting behind Donald Trump, we're gonna lose and we're gonna lose bigger than this flood ever did.
+Without America getting behind Donald Trump, we're going to lose, and we're going to lose bigger than this flood ever did.

 It's America.